-The Exchange will partner with literary charity the Stephen Spender Trust and its ground-breaking ‘Translators in Schools’ education programmes to develop a unique training programme for students, and with Modern Poetry in Translation – also based at Queen’s – to develop resources for use in the classroom.
-The outreach training programme for students will also be devised in collaboration with Shadow Heroes.
+The Exchange has partnered with literary charity the Stephen Spender Trust and its ground-breaking ‘Translators in Schools’ education programmes to develop a unique training programme for students, and with Modern Poetry in Translation – also based at Queen’s – to develop resources for use in the classroom.
+The outreach training programme for students has been devised in collaboration with Shadow Heroes.

 Exchange events include an international literature book club, regular translation workshops, and a residency for an international writer.
 All of our events are open to everybody and are free of charge.

 The Translation Exchange was founded at The Queen's College, as a collaboration between the Medieval and Modern Languages, Oriental Studies, Classics, and English faculties at the University of Oxford.